-Please Note here that there are two bus terminals in Athens: One called Liosion Bus Terminal, for all KTEL companies located and operating north of Athens and a second one called Kifissou Bus Terminal for the KTEL bus companies operating south of Athens, mainly involving Peloponnese.
+One is called Liosion Bus Terminal, for all KTEL companies located and operating north of Athens, and the other is called Kifissou Bus Terminal for the KTEL bus companies operating south of Athens, mainly involving Peloponnese.
 All KTEL bus companies of Greece will either start from there or they’ll end their trips to those two bus terminals of Athens.
-So, in case of the above example when one arrives at Liossion Bus Terminal arriving from the north and wants to continue traveling by bus to Sparta which is south Peloponnese will have to reach Kifissou Bus Terminal to continue the bus trip.
+So, in the case of the above example when one arrives at Liossion Bus Terminal arriving from the north and wants to continue traveling by bus to Sparta which is south Peloponnese will have to reach Kifissou Bus Terminal to continue the bus trip.

 So, if we break the whole process on how to book the correct bus from point A to point B we have the following steps:

-STEP 3: If there is a direct connection then you can proceed by booking your seats via the online booking system if provided on the site.
-Please note that many bus companies they don’t have an online booking system.
-In this case, you’ll have to buy the tickets on the spot or you can politely ask hotels receptions or someone to help you reserve the bus seats.
-In most cases, you can reserve your seats via phone if you speak Greek.
+STEP 3: If there is a direct connection then you can proceed by booking your seats via the online booking system is provided on the site.
+Please note that some bus companies don’t have an online booking system.
+In this case, you’ll have to buy the tickets on the spot or you can politely ask hotel reception or someone else to help you reserve the bus seats.
+In most cases, you can reserve your seats via phone if you can speak Greek.

 STEP 5: In the above case, all KTEL bus companies connect Athens or Thessaloniki on a regular basis.
 So, identify the closest place on the way to those two cities to get off the bus to catch another KTEL company.
 One such example is when you travel from Trikala to Delphi.
-You must catch the bus from Trikala to Athens and get down at Lamia.
-From Lamia and its “KTEL Fthiotidos” take the bus to Amfissa, and then switch bus company again to “KTEL Fokidas” to reach Delphi.
+You must catch the bus from Trikala to Athens and get down at Lamia (Perfecture of Fthiotidos) which is halfway to Athens.
+From Lamia its “KTEL Fthiotidos” which operates the bus to Amfissa.
+From Amfissa town located in the perfecture of Fokidas you switch bus company again to “KTEL Fokidas” to reach Delphi.

-Some of them they don’t have a website, so you’ll only find the phone numbers and some that do have a website they don’t have it in English
+Please note that few bus companies don’t have a website, so you’ll only find the phone numbers, and some that do have a website don’t have it in English

 KTEL Androu (Andros island)